opensafely/documentation/docs/getting-started.md

     ![Unstaging changes in Gitpod.](images/gitpod-unstage-changes.png)

     When you've finished staging all your changes, you are now ready to make the new commit.
-Type a message into the text box above the list of staged files that will describe the staged changes.
-When ready, you can then click the tick icon that will *commit* the staged changes to to add them to the repository as stored in the workspace.
+Click the orange Commit button, which will open and editor for you to type a commit message.
+Type a message to describe the staged changes.
+When ready, you can then click the tick icon to accept the commit message and *commit* the staged changes to to add them to the repository as stored in the workspace.

     ![Committing changes in Gitpod.](images/gitpod-commit.png)